intersystems-community/cloud-deployment/README.md

 Usage
 ==

 In your repository create file `.github/workflows/deploy.yml` with content.
-Replace `<name-of-demo>` with the domain name, which will be used before `.sandbox.developer.intersystems.com`.
+Replace `<deployment-name>` with the domain name, which will be used before `.sandbox.developer.intersystems.com`.
 Ask for deployment key and set it to secrets as `SERVICE_ACCOUNT_KEY`

 ```yaml
 name: Dev Cloud Deploy